JudsonMorgan/Effect-of-PCA-on-model-performace/README.md

 2. Clearer visualization of the dataset.

 # To Do:
-1. pip install requirements.txt
+1. clone repository.
-2. clone repository
+2. On Anaconda prompt, pip install -r requirements.txt
 3. create a folder data and paste `heart.csv` in the data folder
 4. open notebook
 5. Contributions are highly welcome!